Travelling

 How to get a Schengen visa to Portugal

-As a rule, obtaining a Schengen visa to Portugal takes 15 calendar days from lodging an application and required documents.
+Obtaining process.
+Obtaining a Schengen visa to Portugal typically takes 15 calendar days from lodging an application and required documents.
 Here is a step-by-step procedure for obtaining a short-stay visa to Portugal:

 1. Complete an application.
-An applicant may fill in the form online or offline.
+The form can be filled out online or offline.

-2. Book an appointment in a consular or an authorised visa centre.
+2. Book an appointment at a consulate or an authorised visa centre.

 3. Collect the required documents.

-• proof of accommodation, for example, a hotel booking;
+• proof of accommodation, such as a hotel booking;

-The town of Obidos is just one-hour drive away from Portugal — it is a well-preserved example of a mediaeval walled city that is known for its frequent vibrant festivals
+The town of Obidos is one of the popular destinations among tourists.
+It a well-preserved example of a mediaeval walled city that is known for its frequent vibrant festivals

-1. Citizens of 62 countries, including all the EU states, the USA, and the UK, do not require a visa for short stays.
-They are allowed to visit Portugal for up to 90 days every half a year.
+1. Citizens of 90 countries, including EU states, the USA, and the UK, can visit Portugal for up to 90 days within a half-year period without a visa.
+Citizens of other countries must obtain a visa.

-2. Citizens of all other countries do need to obtain a visa.
-There are four visa types in Portugal.
-The Schengen, temporary stay and the Job Seeker are short-term visas that allow staying in the country from 90 days to 1 year.
-Residence visas are long-term and will enable you to get a Portugal residence permit.
+2. There are four Portuguese visa types.
+The Schengen, temporary stay, and the Job Seeker are short-term visas that allow staying in the country from 90 days to 1 year.
+Residence visas are long-term, enabling holders to apply for a Portugal residence permit.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.